Melissa P. (film)

-Melissa P. is a 2005 erotic drama film directed by Luca Guadagnino, from a screenplay by Guadagnino, Barbara Alberti and Cristiana Farina and a screen story by Guadagnino and Farina.
-It is based on 100 colpi di spazzola prima di andare a dormire ("One Hundred Strokes of the Brush Before Bed"), a semi-autobiographical novel by Melissa Panarello.
-The film stars María Valverde, Fabrizia Sacchi, Primo Reggiani, Nilo Mur, Elio Germano, Letizia Ciampa, Davide Pasti, Alba Rohrwacher, Piergiorgio Bellocchio, Giulio Berruti, Marcello Mazzarella, Claudio Santamaria and Geraldine Chaplin.
+Melissa P. is a 2005 Italian-language erotic drama film, co-written and directed by Luca Guadagnino, based on the 2003 semi-autobiographical novel 100 Strokes of the Brush Before Bed by Melissa Panarello.
+The film stars María Valverde, Fabrizia Sacchi, Primo Reggiani, Nilo Mur, Elio Germano, Letizia Ciampa, Davide Pasti, Alba Rohrwacher, Piergiorgio Bellocchio, Giulio Berruti, Marcello Mazzarella, Claudio Santamaria, and Geraldine Chaplin.

-The film was released by Columbia Pictures in Italy on 18 November 2005 and in Spain on 24 February 2006.
+Distributed by Columbia Pictures, Melissa P. was released in Italy on 18 November 2005 and in Spain on 24 February 2006.
 It placed at number one at the box office in Italy.

 Plot

 Melissa is a shy 15-year-old girl who lives with her mother Daria and her heavy-smoking grandmother Elvira, while her father is overseas working on an oil rig.
 She has a close relationship with her grandmother, but feels increasingly distant from her mother.
 On a summer afternoon, Melissa and her best friend Manuela attend a pool party at the home of Daniele, a wealthy, attractive classmate, on whom Melissa has a crush.
 Daniele takes Melissa to a secluded spot, where they talk for a while before he has her perform oral sex on him.
 Despite the less-than-romantic encounter, Melissa's feelings for Daniele only intensify.

 After failed attempts to attract Daniele's attention, Melissa goes to a bar where he is with his friends.
 Daniele then takes Melissa to his place and she loses her virginity to him.
 She tells him she loves him, but he coldly rejects her.
 Humiliated, Melissa vows to never let anyone hurt her again and to only think of her own pleasure.

 Melissa's parents decide to send Elvira off to a nursing home due to her heart condition, which further drives a wedge between Melissa and her mother.
 When Elvira comes home for Christmas, she senses that Melissa is going through a difficult time and tries to alert Daria, who remains completely unaware.

 One day, Melissa receives a phone call from Daniele, who says he has a surprise and asks her to come over to his place.
 There, Daniele and his friend Arnaldo goad her into a threesome.
 Though initially reluctant, Melissa decides to take control of the situation and explore her sexuality.
 At school, Melissa's diary—in which she details her sexual encounters—falls into the hands of a classmate, who mockingly reads it out loud to other students, including Manuela.
 Melissa blames Manuela for it and the two have a falling-out.